Lightiiy/sys-opr-2p/README.md

-# sys-opr-2p
-Repozytorium kursu systemow operacyjnych - projekt
 <img src="Game screen.png"/>
 # Scalar
 This program is a simple game implemented using the Pygame library.
 The game involves a player character navigating a series of platforms by moving left, right, and jumping.
-Program Structure
+## Program Structure
-The program consists of several modules and threads that work together to create the game.
+Scalar consists of several modules and threads that work together to create the game.
 Here is an overview of the main components:
 ## 1. Main Thread
 The main thread controls the game loop, handles events, and manages the overall flow of the game.
 It initializes the Pygame library, creates and starts the necessary threads, and continuously updates and draws the game scene until the game ends.
 ## 2. Player Handler Thread